 - Figure out where you want to go.
-Big Life Events can suck, I know.
-But dark clouds come with silver linings.
-As hinted earlier, these times of transition are excellent opportunities to re-evaluate your direction.
+It's great to decide that you want to change, that you want to improve your financial life, for instance.
+But you'll have greater success if your reason for change is specific, not nebulous.
 Craft a personal mission statement, and maybe use this to set up a series of smart goals to act as waypoints along the road to your destination.

 - If needed, restructure your life.
 We all suffer from “financial drift”.
 We become complacent and lose sight of our larger goals from time to time.
-And during BLEs, it’s as if we’re in a storm at sea.
-We’re more worried about immediate survival than any greater purpose!
-But when you press the reset button, when you start your financial journey, it’s the perfect time to make changes, large and small.
+When you press the reset button, when you start your financial journey, it's the perfect time to make changes, large and small.
 Analyze all of your spending.
 Cut the crap you do not need.
 Consider changing jobs.
 Ask yourself if it might make sense to move to a cheaper home — or to a cheaper city or state.

 - Meanwhile, don't compare yourself to others — not even in the abstract.
 On an individual level, comparing yourself to your friends and family is a bad idea because you're pitting your internal worst against their external best.
 Of course this'll make you feel like crap!
 Besides, it doesn't matter where anybody else is; what matters is where you are relative to where you want to be.
 It's also a bad idea to compare yourself to statistical norms.
 Sure, stats can be fun to look at — and I share them all the time here at GRS — but stats are soul-less, lifeless abstract numbers.
 Statistics don't have cancer.
 Statistics don't get divorces.
 Statistics don't struggle with faulty financial blueprints.
 When you start where you are, worry about your own self — not anybody else.